AhmadAllan/School-System/README.md

 - [x] the styling have some problem fix them
 - [x] create the same project with angular
 - [x] validate the forms
-- [ ] add login functionality
-- [ ] create separated module for login, dashboard, parents, students, teachers and admin\
+- [x] create separated module for login, dashboard, parents, students, teachers and admin
+- [x] lazy loading the modules\
 => add more to-dos if needed

 ## Ideas for the website:
 - [x] in angular make the login make in it's own module and the and the others in the app module
 - [x] use json-server package to make a mock database to see how the website will bebrhavior
-- [ ] make it responsive
+- [ ] make it responsive\
 => add more ideas if needed

-## Problems to fix:
-- [x] Only God knows why this madness happens when I press the submit-button on the form.

 ## the outcomes in the end:
 1- handle making a website from scratch\
 2- styling with out problem\